nicoespeon/understandlegacycode.com/content/blog/earn-maintainers-esteem-with-adrs/index.md

 I recommend you **to version ADRs along with your code**.
 Create an `adrs/` folder at the top of your project and start capturing important decisions you take.

-Finally, the naming convention for ADRs is `0001-some-decision-taken.md`.
-This is convenient to naturally sort them by creation date.
+Prefix ADRs names with an incremented number: `0001-some-decision-taken.md`.
+It's easy to maintain and conveniently sort them by creation date.

 ### An ADR has 5 essential elements